Autodesk/arnold-usd/docs/building.md

 - `PREFIX_PROCEDURAL`: Directory to install the procedural under.
 Defaults to `prefix/procedural`.
 - `PREFIX_RENDER_DELEGATE`: Directory to install the render delegate under.
 Defaults to `prefix/plugin`.
 - `PREFIX_NDR_PLUGIN`: Directory to install the ndr plugin under.
 Defaults to `prefix/plugin`.
+- `PREFIX_KATANA_PLUGIN`: Directory to install the Katana plugin under.
+Defaults to `prefix/katana`.
 - `PREFIX_HEADERS`: Directory to install the headers under.
 Defaults to `prefix/include`.
 - `PREFIX_LIB`: Directory to install the libraries under.
 Defaults to `prefix/lib`.
 - `PREFIX_BIN`: Directory to install the binaries under.
 Defaults to `prefix/bin`.